How do anxiety and depression affect the

 You are not alone in having anxiety about relationships.
 In fact, studies show that gay men tend to be lonelier than straight men, so it’s not surprising that anxiety over relationships is common.
 It’s also true that gay people have fewer role models to look up to, and thus fewer examples of same-sex relationships they can aspire to.
 Therefore, gay dating anxiety is a lot more common than you think.

-The reason you’ve been feeling this way isn’t because there’s something wrong with you.
-The fact is, growing up gay is itself an anxiety-ridden experience.
-No matter how progressive the environment might have been in your youth, you likely still have histories of subtle rejections.
-You may never have experienced outright rejection, or been the target of an anti-gay slur; however, the source of your anxiety may be more subtle than that.
+Growing up gay is itself an anxiety-ridden experience.
+No matter how progressive the environment might have been in your youth, you likely still have histories of subtle rejections that cause anxious feelings or depression.
+You may never have experienced outright rejection, or been the target of an anti-gay slur.
+The source of your anxiety and depression may be more subtle than that.

 Adam D. Blum, founder of the Gay Therapy Center, discusses the process of individual psychotherapy.

 Why Choose The Gay Therapy Center?

 Our practice is unique in that all of our licensed counselors identify as LGBTQ+.
 You can have full assurance that the counselor you are matched with won’t just express sympathy for your situation, but will have a unique understanding because they, too, have lived it.